Fake Diploma Maker and Designer Interview: Melissa

 MELISSA: Most orders I do leave in 24 hours, if their ordered during a work week, but when you start to get into things like raised text and seals it can delay things a bit.

-MELISSA: JAMES S: Wait, you do raised seals and text?
+JAMES: Wait, you do raised seals and text?
 Don’t real diploma have that?

 MELISSA: This is a new venture for us.
 So we recently started to offer raised text and embossed seals.
 The process we use is an additive process where we build up layers on the final document until you can rub your finger over it and immediately you know it’s raised off the paper.
 It’s super cool.